tableau/analytics-extensions-api/README.md

 Use [Issues](https://github.com/tableau/analytics-extensions-api/issues) to log any problems or bugs you encounter in the docs.

-Known Issue - In Tableau 20.1 there is an issue with HTTP headers which sets the content type as application/x-www-form-urlencoded instead of application/json.
-This doesn't affect the actual data being sent, but may interfere with extensions that explicitely expect a JSON object.
+Known Issue - In Tableau 20.1 there is an issue with HTTP headers which sets the Content-Type as: application/x-www-form-urlencoded instead of application/json.
+This doesn't affect the actual data being sent, but may interfere with analytics extensions that explicitely expect a JSON content type.
 At present for any existing services that expect JSON, the workaround is the cast the incoming data as JSON.
 This issue should be corrected shortly.